Our approach to human rights in our supply chain

 - Define method for rectifying abuses and remediating any victims

 - Developing learning strategy allowing us to consider new information

 At its core of this framework is engagement and insight from NGOs, trade unions, multi-stakeholder groups and other organisations who can help us identify areas of greatest risk.
+This ongoing dialogue and feedback helps us to continuously review our approach and incorporate learnings.
 Our belief is that dialogue with a wide range of parties is the best way to understand the issues in our supply chain and to work together to address them.
 Although there is always more to learn, it means we can be confident that we are prioritising the greatest known risks in our supply chain.

 Our performance against our plan, risks and trends is reported annually to the Ethical Trading Initiative.
 The report we prepare is scrutinised by Trade Union and NGO members of ETI (members include the Trades Union Congress, Oxfam and Anti-Slavery International) and feedback is provided to us to help us review and improve.

 Our human rights supply chain programme extends to everything we source for our own label including Tesco-exclusive brands, services and goods not for re-sale to customers.